uob-coms20007/uob-coms20007.github.io/syntax/lexing.md

 ### The type of tokens

-The kinds of token for our Boolean expressions are:
+The kinds of token/terminal for our Boolean expressions are:

 * The keywords "true" and "false"
 * The operators "&&" and "||"
 * Left "(" and right ")" parentheses
-* Identifiers, which are non-empty sequences of lowercase and uppercase letters, underscores and the prime (apostrophe), that _must_ start with either a lowercase letter or an underscore.
+* Identifiers, which are non-empty sequences of lowercase and uppercase letters, the prime (apostrophe), that _must_ start with a lowercase letter.
+* An end-of-input token

 Of those, we are only really interested in keeping the lexemes associated with identifiers.
-For example, there is no need to actually keep the lexeme "&&" associated with the conjunction operator, since it is always "&&", we won't lose any information by simply discarding it.
+For example, there is no need to actually keep the lexeme "&&" associated with the conjunction operator, since it is always "&&", we won't lose any information by simply discarding it (if we know the token is the and-operator, then we already know the lexeme is "&&").

 We use an algebraic data type to represent tokens in OCaml with one constructor for each kind of token.
 Note, in contrast to Haskell, in OCaml types are written starting with a lowercase letter.
 Also in contrast to Haskell, when we write that a certain expression `e` has a certain type `t`, this is written `e:t` rather than `e::t`.